jeffwarnica/RHSat-management/README.md

 ## Layout and Design

-This project is for the management of a Satellite installation, modeled around a lab/dev sytem, and several production systems.
-Install is broken up into two phases, install and configue, and there is additionally an export mechanism.
+This project is for the management of a Satellite installation, modeled around a lab/dev system, and several production systems.
+Install is broken up into two phases, install and configure, and there is additionally an export mechanism.

+The theory of operation is that you can define in code the baseline configuration of several Satellite systems (themselves being very similar), and deploy them together.
+Day 0 install time and first run configuration time settings are encoded as Ansible inventory settings.

+There is, furthermore, the ability to export the "runtime" configuration of a Satellite system ("everything" except the content itself), and import that dump to another system.

 ### Common Inventory

 inventory/ : Stores an inventory of the various Satellite infrastructures.
-Generally we would expect many common settings to be in inventory/group_vars/all.yml (git repos and install time configuration setetings, for example), though one may wish to have, e.g. different passwords in inventory/group_vars/<infra>.yml
+Generally we would expect many common settings to be in inventory/group_vars/all.yml (git repos and install time configuration settings, for example), though one may wish to have, e.g. different passwords in inventory/group_vars/<infra>.yml

-It is undecided if credentials are stored in the inventory (vaulted) or to be usually passed on the command line as extra vars, or a json extra vars file not managed by git.
+Depending on your circumstances, you may wish to store passwords vaulted in these inventory files, or locally in an extra var file, or perhaps leverage an external credential management system.

 ### Common Roles